 As a time-saving, budget-conscious alternative to visiting the Statue of Liberty, you can take a free ride on this commuter ferry.
 During the boat ride, you get a good view of the Statue of Liberty and Ellis Island and stunning views of the Lower Manhattan skyline.
 The ride there and back is about 50 minutes and you don’t need a ticket.

 There are two buildings that you have to see when strolling down the Wall Street.
 They are both at the intersection of Wall and Broad Streets.
 On the northeast corner you will see Federal Hall National Memorial with George Washington’s statue in front of it.
 Here, the first American Congress met after America gained its independence.
 Also, here George Washington sworn in as first president.
 The hall is open to the public free of charge.
 On the southwest corner is the New York Stock Exchange.
 You will recognize the NYSE by the American flags flying along the facade.

 On Wall Street you will also be able to find the most bizarre symbols of the NYC – the statue of the “Charging Bull”.
 According to the architect’s idea, the statue symbolizes the strength of the American people.
 This 7,000-pound bronze sculpture was a gift from Italian sculptor Arturo Di Modica who created the bull in response to the 1987 stock market crash.
 Take a selfie with this one, you won’t be the only one doing so!

 This church remains an active Episcopal parish with daily services, though many come here for tours to learn more about the architectural and historical elements of the church.
 The churchyard cemetery holds the graves of Alexander Hamilton, Hamilton’s wife Elizabeth Schuyler, Declaration of Independence signer Francis Lewis and William Bradford.
-It is one of the most beautiful building in the Lower Manhattan and you should definitely see it if you are touring lower Manhattan.
+It is one of the most beautiful buildings in Lower Manhattan and you should definitely see it if you are touring lower Manhattan.